vaimo/composer-repository-bundle/README.md

 After bundles have been registered in composer.json, user can just install them as any other composer package.
 Note that package versions are ignored, use dev-bundle instead.

-    composer require magento/theme-frontend-venia:dev-default
+    composer require magento/theme-frontend-venia:1.0.0

-Note that the deployed package will be mirrored to vendor folder, rather than copied.
-This is due to the fact that the bundle itself is kept within composer cache rather than in the project root.
+Note that the version used for the require is 100% up to the developer as the package version constraint check is bypassed due to the package being local.

+## Bundle package deployment

+There are two ways that the package might end up being deployed to the project's vendor:

+* sym-linked - done when bundle situated under the project root (bundle is part of the project).
+* mirrored - done when bundle situates in composer package cache (bundle is part of global composer).

 ## Changelog